Blendify/blender-manual/blender_docs/manual/advanced/app_templates.rst

 ----------

-In some cases it's not enough to write a single script or add-on, and expect someone to replace their preferences and startup file, install scripts and change his key-map.
+In some cases it's not enough to write a single script or add-on, and expect someone to replace their preferences and startup file, install scripts and change their key-map.

 The goal of application-templates is to support switching to a customized configuration without disrupting your existing settings & installation.